cmdras/GameOn/PROCESS.md

 * Fixed the messy constraints, and made sure that all tableviews are somewhat on the same position.
 * Fixed the bug that would crash the app if a list of players is requested for a game that no one is playing.
 * **no major issues**

+##### Day 14 25-1-2017
+* I fixed a major bug that would overwrite existing chats.
+If a user would open a new chat with someone the user is already chatting with, that chat would be overwritten in both of them.
+* Added logout functionality for Chat list screen
+* Did not do much else, as I wasnt feeling well
+* Issue: The bug that would overwrite chats had to be fixed with a check.
+To implement the check however was challenging.
+Dax helped me with implementing a completion handler.